 Take the moral duty of xiao ('filial piety') as an example.
 In the Chinese patrilineal family system, respect and care for one's parents are two crucial aspects of the Confucian philosophy of xiao.
 Being away from home, it was almost impossible for the migrants to carry out filiality in their daily routine.
 The only way they could show their reverence was through the manner in which they 'spoke' to their parents in qiaopi writing.
 Whether it was long or short, a piece of qiaopi from a son to his parents was always written in a meek and humble manner.
-The meek and humble phrasing, combined with the conventional macrostructure of the qiaopi, can be considered as a constitutive characteristic of the genre of qiaopi writing.
+The meek and humble phrasing, combined with the conventional macrostructure of the qiaopi writing.